fleetdm/fleet/articles/tales-from-fleet-security-google-groups-scams.md

 These features are great for protecting from business email compromise (BEC) and other types of social engineering attacks.

-With this configuration, many of the less targetted, basic attempts at BEC get filtered, which is why an attempt we received a few weeks ago caught our attention.
+With this configuration, many of the less targeted, basic attempts at BEC get filtered, which is why an attempt we received a few weeks ago caught our attention.

 Google Groups mailing lists have much weaker protection, and the Gmail security settings could create a false sense of security.